apache/sling-site/src/main/jbake/content/documentation/bundles/sling-settings-org-apache-sling-settings.md

     }

 Getting run modes in this way is usually not needed, it's better to define bundles or configurations that are only valid in specific run modes, rather than making decisions in code based on run modes.

+# Decisions based on Run Modes

+Since version 1.4.0 ([SLING-9031](https://issues.apache.org/jira/browse/SLING-9031) and [SLING-8548](https://issues.apache.org/jira/browse/SLING-8548)) of the Sling Settings bundle there is support for checking a run mode spec against the currently active run modes.

+The run mode spec grammar is as follows

+    run mode spec ::= disjunctions
+    disjunctions ::= conjunctions { "," conjunctions }
+    conjunctions ::= conjunction { '.' conjunction }
+    conjunction ::= notrunmode | runmode
+    notrunmode ::= '-' runmode

+It supports OR (`,`) and AND (`.`) combinations of run modes and negations with `-` .

+Programmatically this can be used via `SlingSettings.getBestRunModeMatchCountFromSpec(String runModeSpec)`.